-It is anticipated that graduates will practise as doctors and therefore require provisional, then full, registration with the General Medical Council (GMC).
+It is anticipated that graduates will practise as doctors in the UK and therefore require provisional, then full, registration with the General Medical Council (GMC).
 Any issues regarding health, disability or criminal conduct that might preclude future registration must therefore be declared at the time of application.
-Such declarations will not affect the scoring of applications; however, if the Admissions Tutors consider that a declared issue may impair future fitness to practise, they will refer the applicant to the Fitness to Practise Committee who will deal with such matters separately from the selection process.
+Such declarations will not affect the scoring of applications, nor the interview.

+However, if at the point of offer the Admissions Tutors consider that a declared issue may impair future fitness to practise, they will refer the applicant to the Fitness to Practise Committee; they will deal with such matters separately from the selection process.

-Candidates being considered for an offer will have their details checked against the Medical Schools' Excluded Students database, following signed consent.
+Candidates being considered for an offer will also have their details checked against the Medical Schools' Excluded Students database, following signed consent.
 No place will be given without receiving this signed consent.

-Candidates should also remember that our policy is to recruit in line with Values-Based recruitment as part of the NHS constitution and if a candidate is felt to demonstrate inappropriate behavior, or inappropriate use of social media, this may result in a referral to a Fitness to Practise Panel and/or withdrawal of their offer.
+Candidates should also remember that our policy is to recruit in line with Values-Based recruitment as part of the NHS constitution.
+If a candidate is felt to demonstrate inappropriate behaviour, probity concerns, or inappropriate use of social media at any stage through the whole application process, this may result in a referral to a Fitness to Practise Panel and/or withdrawal of their offer.